Axwabo/CassieSubtitles/README.md

 A tool for [SCP: Secret Laboratory](https://scpslgame.com/) to create announcements with custom subtitles for usage in the Remote Admin.

-When developing plugins, the game has support for custom subtitles using a method parameter, you don't need this tool when programming.
+The game has support for custom subtitles using a method parameter, you don't need to use this tool when developing plugins.